LaunchCodeEducation/java-web-development/src/chapters/enums/enums-in-models.rst

    The final code presented in this video is found on the `enums branch <https://github.com/LaunchCodeEducation/coding-events/tree/enums>`__.
 As always, code along to the videos on your own ``coding-events`` project.

+   As mentioned in the :ref:`previous chapter <display-errors-quirk>`, your ``display-errors`` constructor might contain a small quirk.
+If your constructor assigns non-sequential ``id`` values, this is still OK!

 Enum Types in Models - Text
 ---------------------------